ipazzxyz/ipazzxyz/README.md

+# About me

 - 👋 Hi, I’m @ipazzxyz!

-- ℹ️ I was born on 03/28/2007, and currently studying in 10th grade in FTL.
+- ℹ️ I was born on 28.03.2007, and currently studying in 10th grade in FTL.

 - 👀 I’m interested in programming and gaming.

+- ❤️ I'm fond of a beautiful code.

-- 🌱 I’m currently learning external libraries for python and how to play Dota 2.
+- 🌱 I’m currently learning advanced C++ && qt.

-- 💬️ You can contact me via Telegram @ipazzxyz
+- 💬️ You can contact me via Telegram [@boimelmaksim](t.me/boimelmaksim) || more oficially [ipazzxyz@gmail.com](mailto:ipazzxyz@gmail.com).